sanazaadel/Chat-Bot/README.md

     ```bash
    streamlit run src/main.py
     ```
-2. Open your web browser and go to `http://localhost:8501` to access the chat bot interface.
+2. Open your web browser and access the chat bot interface.
 ## Usage
 - Select an Ollama model from the sidebar.
 - Type your message in the input box and press Enter to send it.